BMG Rights Management

-BMG Rights Management GmbH (also known simply as BMG) is an international music company based in Berlin, Germany.
+BMG Rights Management GmbH (also known simply as BMG) is a German-American music company, with its corporate headquarters based in Nashville, Tennessee, United States, located within its BMG Rights Management (US) LLC arm, while its operational headquarters are in Berlin, Germany, located within its now-former main headquarters & newly-declared European headquarters.
 It combines the activities of a music publisher and a record label.

-BMG was founded in October 2008 after Bertelsmann sold its stake in Sony BMG to Sony.
+BMG was originally founded in Germany in 1985 and relaunched in October 2008 after Bertelsmann sold its stake in Sony BMG to Sony.
 From 2009 to 2013, the investment firm KKR held 51% of the company, which became one of the world's largest music publishers during that time.
-BMG is 100% owned by Bertelsmann and one of the group's eight business divisions.
+BMG is 67% owned by Bertelsmann and 33% by Great Mountain Partners following the merger with Concord.

 History

 Music at Bertelsmann

 In the 1950s, Bertelsmann entered the music business when it added music to its book club.
 Ariola, a record label, was launched and Sonopress, a pressing plant, was established.
 In 1975, Ariola opened an office in the United States.
 Bertelsmann acquired Arista Records in 1979 and half ownership of RCA Records in 1985, thereby becoming one of the world's largest music companies.
 After the full acquisition of RCA Records in 1987, Bertelsmann's various subsidiaries were brought together to form Bertelsmann Music Group (BMG), which covered a number of genres, including folk, pop, and especially classical music.

 In response to declining sales in the overall music market, Bertelsmann agreed to merge its record label interests with Sony in 2003; the company was called Sony BMG.
 Furthermore, in 2006, Bertelsmann sold its subsidiary BMG Music Publishing to Universal Music Group.
 Having reached the conclusion that established music publishing companies and record labels were not appropriate for an increasingly digital music business, Bertelsmann sold its stake in the Sony BMG joint venture in 2008.
 The company was subsequently renamed Sony Music Entertainment.